vishnevskiy/gen_rpc/README.md

 This message essentially means that the VM's distributed port pair was busy while the VM was trying to use it for some other task like _Distributed Erlang heartbeat beacons_ or _mnesia synchronization_.
 This of course wrecks havoc in certain timing expectations these subsystems have and the results can be very problematic: the VM might detect a node as disconnected even though everything is perfectly healthy and `mnesia` might misdetect a network partition.

-`gen_rpc` solves both these problems by sharding data coming from different nodes to different processes (hence different mailboxes) and by using different `gen_tcp` ports for different nodes (hence not utilizing the Distributed Erlang ports).
+`gen_rpc` solves both these problems by sharding data coming from different nodes to different processes (hence different mailboxes) and by using a different `gen_tcp` port for different nodes (hence not utilizing the Distributed Erlang ports).

 # Build Dependencies